Geology Course Offerings

 Original field or laboratory study and research in the area of environmental geology.
 Course requirements vary depending on the research focus and must be agreed upon by the student and supervising instructor.
 This course is designed to satisfy the senior thesis requirement of the environmental science major.
 Prerequisite: instructor’s consent.

 A summer field course that integrates basic geologic skills and knowledge in the construction of geologic maps.
 The field camp is typically six to eight weeks in duration, and students normally attend the course during the summer between their junior and senior years.
 This course is not offered by St. Norbert College.
 Students must enroll in a field camp offered by another institution.
-Prerequisite: declared geology major and approval of field course by the Geology discipline.
+Prerequisites: geology major and approval of field course by the geology discipline.

 GEOL 490 Independent Study